openactive/openactive-test-suite/packages/openactive-integration-tests/test/features/payment/prepayment-required-unavailable/README.md

 [< Return to Overview](../../README.md)
 # prepayment required and unavailable (prepayment-required-unavailable)

-Support for bookings with prepayment required and bookings with prepayment unavailable
+Booking systems that allow BOTH prepayment required and prepayment unavailable

-This feature must be implemented if prepayment-required and prepayment-unavailable are both required.
+This feature must be implemented if prepayment-required and prepayment-unavailable are both implemented.

 https://www.openactive.io/open-booking-api/EditorsDraft/#booking-without-payment